Radish Microgreen Nutrition: How Good Are Radish Microgreens For You?

 Radish microgreens are a rich magnesium source, considered the fourth most abundant mineral in the body.

-Approximately 60% of magnesium in the body is in the bones, and the remainder is in soft tissues, muscle, and bodily fluids, including the bloodstream.
-Magnesium is a helper molecule in the body's chemical actions conducted by enzymes, supporting countless chemical reactions in the human body.
+Approximately 60% of magnesium in the body is in the bones; the remainder is in soft tissues, muscles, and bodily fluids, including the bloodstream.
+Magnesium is a helper molecule in the body’s chemical actions conducted by enzymes, supporting countless chemical reactions in the human body.

 Magnesium is critical for energy production and maintaining healthy, strong bones and healthy cardiovascular, immune, and nervous systems.
 It also serves to counterbalance calcium, serving as a calcium channel blocker by preventing calcium from activating nerve cells, thereby relaxing nerves.

-Unfortunately, surveys have consistently shown that nearly half of the U.S. population consumes less magnesium than the RDA .
+Unfortunately, surveys consistently show that nearly half of the U.S. population consumes less magnesium than the RDA.

 People with type 2 diabetes, metabolic syndrome, high blood pressure, sudden cardiac death, and colon cancer commonly have low magnesium levels in the blood and may be correlated.

-However, the good news is that radish microgreens contain 44 mg of magnesium, which translates to 11% of the RDA.
+However, the good news is that radish microgreens contain 44 mg of magnesium, translating to 11% of the RDA.

 Simply adding tasty radish microgreens to your daily diet can tremendously benefit your health.